 Julie’s association with MYCO began in 2002 when she was asked to be the vocal coach on a production of Me and My Girl.
 Vocal coaching turned into musical direction and before she knew it, Julie was in the orchestra pit!

-Since then Julie has spent much of her free time working on productions for Oxford Operatic Society (including My Fair Lady, Jesus Christ Superstar, 42nd Street, Sound of Music and Legally Blonde) and MYCO (including Les Mis, Crazy for You, Thoroughly Modern Millie, Sweet Charity, Anything Goes and Guys and Dolls.)
+Since then Julie has spent much of her free time working on productions for MYCO (including Les Misérables, Crazy for You, Thoroughly Modern Millie, Sweet Charity, Anything Goes, Guys and Dolls and Godspell), as well as for Oxford Operatic Society (including My Fair Lady, Jesus Christ Superstar, 42nd Street, Sound of Music, Legally Blonde and Sister Act).

 MYCO is run by a dedicated committee of parents, former parents and others dedicated to giving young teenagers the opportunity to perform.

-India graduated from LAMDA last year and is currently in rehearsals for Eddie and the Slumber Sisters, produced with the National Theatre of Scotland, a whimsical, heart-warming fable that blends music, magic and imagination.
+India graduated from LAMDA last year and has recently finished a tour of Scotland in Eddie and the Slumber Sisters, produced with the National Theatre of Scotland, a whimsical, heart-warming fable that blends music, magic and imagination.

 Emily appeared on our TV screens as Stacey in the hugely popular BBC sitcom Outnumbered and as Simone Al-Harazi in the thriller series 24: Live Another Day.
-Her first major supporting film role came in the 2014 comedy film The Inbetweeners 2 and in 2015 she began playing Niska in Channel 4’s hit series Humans.
+In 2017, she appeared in the BBC1 Christmas special of The Miniaturist.
+Meanwhile, her first major supporting film role came in the 2014 comedy film The Inbetweeners 2 and in 2015 she began playing Niska in Channel 4’s hit series Humans.